drumfreak/dockermon/docs/_docs/dockermon-socat.md

 ## Dockermon socat - Socket Pipe

+This section pertains to monitoring remote Linux / MacOS hosts or if you do not wish to run Dockermon's internal socat due to permission errors or issues.

 > As of 03/06/2022 socat dependency is not needed.
 It is now bundled into Dockermon's container and handles everything internally.
 You will need to ensure Docker can map /var/run/docker.sock on your local system as a bind mount.
 Typically on MacOS / Linux you don't need to do anything, but if you get permission errors, add the /var/run/docker.sock to your Docker Desktop > Settings > Sharing section and try to create the dockermon container again.

-This section pertains to monitoring remote Linux / MacOS hosts or if you do not wish to run Dockermon's internal socat due to permission errors or issues.

 ### Running alpine/socat Docker Container

 There is a Docker Hub image that runs socat.
 This method has been bundled into the Dockermon container and is not needed for you to run Dockermon.
-Howerver, this is an alertnative if you wish to expose your Docker Engine API on remote hosts to use with Dockermon.
+However, this is an alertnative if you wish to expose your Docker Engine API on remote hosts to use with Dockermon.
 This project creates a container, links your /var/run/docker.sock and exposes port 2376 for you to access the Docker Engine API.

 > You do not need this if you are running Dockermon and have socat enabled (default).

-- [Docker Alpine Socat](https://github.com/alpine-docker/socat){:target="_blank"} is a good idea to potentially eliminate the need for external socat, however requires potentially setting up Docker Engine.
-Investigate this.
+- [Docker Alpine Socat](https://github.com/alpine-docker/socat){:target="_blank"} - Exposes Docker Engine API

 ``` bash
 docker run -d --restart=always \